BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_setup.erb.md

   possesses.
 By using a render() method, the content displayed by the document can be changed.
 This set of instructions will go over the setup required to use React followed by walking through each of the various components used to design User Interfaces.
-Finally, the instructions will go over how to build and deploy a react app.
+Finally, the instructions will go over how to build and deploy a React app.

 ## Setup

-  If you wish to setup the react project using create-react-app (this is a preferable option), NodeJS version 5.2 or higher.
+  If you wish to setup the React project using create-React-app (this is a preferable option), NodeJS version 5.2 or higher.
-  NodeJS is needed in order to use NPM, which is what is used to create the react project via create-react-app.
+  NodeJS is needed in order to use NPM, which is what is used to create the React project via create-React-app.

 #### Direct Download: